ADVISORY BOARD ON DISABILITY

 Social Stories - Author, Speaker, Subject Matter Expert

 Carol Gray is a Consultant to Children, Adolescents, and Adults with Autism.
 She is an internationally sought-after keynote and seminar speaker, and has completed over 1,000 presentations.
 She is best known for the development of Social Stories, a well-respected evidence-based practice used worldwide with people with autism of all ages.
 Carol is the recipient of several awards for her contributions to the education and welfare of individuals with autism worldwide.
-For more information about Carol and her work, or to contact her, visit www.CarolGraySocialStories.comopens in a new window.
+For more information about Carol and her work, or to contact her, visit www.CarolGraySocialStories.comOpens External Site in new window.

 Amputee Coalition of Columbus Ohio, Retired US Navy, Motivational Speaker